victormurcia/PyUMLS_Similarity/README.md

 ## Overview

 This package computes a variety of semantic similarity metrics between concepts present in the UMLS (Unified Medical Language System) database.
-It serves as a Python wrapper based off the Perl modules ([UMLS Interface](https://metacpan.org/dist/UMLS-Interface) and [UMLS Similarity](https://metacpan.org/dist/UMLS-Similarity)) developed by Bridget McInnes and Ted Pedersen, offering an accessible and user-friendly interface for Python users.
+It serves as a Python wrapper based off the Perl modules ([UMLS Interface](https://metacpan.org/dist/UMLS-Interface) and [UMLS Similarity](https://metacpan.org/dist/UMLS-Similarity)) developed by Dr. Bridget McInnes and Dr. Ted Pedersen, offering an accessible and user-friendly interface for Python users.

 ## Available Similarity Measures